Translate

 However, don’t read this description as me defining a deficit in my life.
 It’s the opposite.
 The experiences of being disconnected from the larger society are what allow me to connect to others and to extend my connections to people who aren’t like me.
 I don’t know what it’s like to be transgender or physically disabled; but my feelings as an outsider teach me how to walk alongside those who are.
 My experiences allow me to engage with multiple communities that are different than me.
 Thus, the challenges of being a stranger in a strange land define me in very positive ways.
 However, it is important to note that there are challenges.
 It’s also important to note that immigrants’ challenges are compounded for people who didn’t have the advantages I had with knowing the language and arriving to a ready family network.

 Today, the challenges for immigrants are exponentially multiplied since the U.S. has become a place that is, once again, openly hostile to people from some other countries.
 It’s not just the president’s xenophobic rants.
 During his first election and incumbency, the nation became more honest about its relationship with immigrants.
 Until 2016, the U.S. publicly claimed open harbors to people who wanted to share the democratic experience.
-People commonly quoted the first lines of the Emma Lazarus poem inscribed onto the base of the Statue of Liberty.
+People commonly quoted the closing lines of the Emma Lazarus poem inscribed onto the base of the Statue of Liberty.
 That public stance masked the true story.
 The mainstream of the nation has never been comfortable with differences.
 Now, the U.S. overtly returns to nativism that openly proclaims it only wants certain people from certain places.
 This isn’t the fringe speaking.

 The president and his vice-president claim that the push against immigrants results from the undocumented people living amongst us.
 But look at how they pushed racist narratives about criminals and pet eaters to make their case during the election.
 Their actions since being elected have cast a wide net around all immigrants.
 This is about anyone who is Brown or Black and whom the government can attack.
 It was clear from the current president’s first term and in his most recent campaign.
 Voters knew this is what he promised.
 Because I’ve seen and experienced decades of daily life, I didn’t see this as some radical change in 2016.
 This is who the country has been throughout its history.
 The difference, now, is that the government that was supposed to protect all people’s rights is being used to violate those rights.